kurtleung/kurtleung.github.io/README.md

-Fort from and special thanks to [BY](https://github.com/qiubaiying/qiubaiying.github.io)
+Fork from and special thanks to [BY](https://github.com/qiubaiying/qiubaiying.github.io)